restful-ws/restful-ws.github.io/rest/understanding-rest.md

 Tim Berners-Lee in the
 [W3C's Design Issues Pages](https://www.w3.org/DesignIssues/).

-What were the web's key features?
+What were the Web's key features?

 A Browseable Web of Linked Documents
-: A user would use the Web through a *browser* that could consume present the web's documents.
+: A user would use the Web through a *browser* that could consume present the Web's documents.
 The documents would contain links, enabling the user to direct the browser to other documents and interact with the Web's features.